repoze/repoze.what/docs/source/index.rst

 :mod:`repoze.what` and its official plugins:

 * ``Web framework independent``.
 You can use it on any WSGI application and any WSGI framework (or no framework at all).
-Web frameworks may provide integration with it (like `TurboGears 2
-  <http://turbogears.org/2.0/docs/>`_, which features a strong integration with
-  :mod:`repoze.what`).
 * ``Authorization only``.
 It doesn't try to be an all-in-one auth monster -- it will only do `authorization` and nothing else.
 * ``Highly extensible``.
 It's been created with extensibility in mind, so